-Professional teeth whitening can seem like a miracle solution for stubborn stains and yellowing teeth, but is it the best option...
+Professional teeth whitening can seem like a miracle solution for stubborn stains and yellowing teeth, but is it the best option for your smile?
 With a professional whitening treatment, teeth are bleached in the office or at home to whiten teeth.
 Not everyone, however, is an ideal candidate.
 Factors such as poor gum health and previous dental work may make other methods better for your smile.
-There are alternative options to professional bleaching, allowing everyone a way to address tooth discoloration.
+There are alternative options to professional bleaching, allowing everyone a way to address tooth discolouration.

 Is Professional Teeth Whitening Right For You?